 Your choice: whether you opt for private rented accommodation or postgraduate accommodation in convenient London locations through GradPad, we’re with you every step of the way.

 Select from a wide range of accommodation in the private sector: shared houses, flats, or studio flats.
 Rental costs vary considerably depending on the size and location of the property.
-Advice and support are available through our Student Hub.
+Advice and support are available through Imperial's website.

 Accommodation tailored to postgraduate students, your options include self-contained studio flats and private en-suite bedrooms in cluster flats with shared kitchens.

 Benefits include: communal areas shared with postgraduate students from other universities in London, an on-site gym, common room, games area and designated quiet study spaces.

 Once you have accepted your place at Imperial College Business School, you can book accommodation via GradPad in the following locations:

 London boasts a number of neighbourhoods, each with a different culture, feel and personality.
 Popular areas close to South Kensington include Knightsbridge, Earl’s Court, Shepherd’s Bush, White City, Fulham, Putney, Clapham Junction and Battersea.